 52)Portable audio system ideas for church plants

 For those who have planted a church, you will be familiar which having to set up and tear down for worship each Sunday if you hire a hall or schoolroom for worship services.
 One important factor in deciding on a sound system in these situations is portability.
 You want your sound quality to be as good as possible, but you also want to be able to set up and tear down in a reasonable time period.
-Check out my other post – 6 Portable Sound Systems for Every Budget
+Check out my other post on Portable Church Sound Systems

 53)Run sound to other rooms